-All children are taught from the National Curriculum objectives for their year group although these objectives may be differentiated to suit the specific needs of the children.
+All children are taught from the National Curriculum objectives for their year group although may be supported to ensure that these objectives are achieved.
 This is incorporated into all English lessons and can be done in various ways.

-- Grouping; according to ability so that the groups can be given different tasks when appropriate. - Text level; by giving pupils the same text type / genre but with different age related words/ grammar etc. - Resourcing; which provides a variety of resources depending on abilities e.g. Word mats, punctuation mats and use of classroom assistants etc. - Common tasks; which are open ended activities/discussions where differentiation is by outcome.
+- ❖ Modelling; teachers/ support staff will model the objectives using Rosenshine's principles of learning to ensure understanding. - Scaffolding; tasks will be broken down into small steps with teachers/support staff giving guidance where required to develop confidence. - Stem sentences; stem sentences are used to allow children to think solely on the intended learning objective with supporting words and structures given to aid in completing the work. - Resourcing; which provides a variety of resources depending on abilities e.g. Word mats, punctuation mats and use of classroom assistants etc. - Common tasks; which are open ended activities/discussions where differentiation is by outcome.